antoniosg00/DeepReinforcementLearning/README.md

 Welcome to the Deep Reinforcement Learning (DRL) for Stock Trading project!
 This repository contains an implementation of a custom Proximal Policy Optimization (PPO) algorithm applied to stock trading using the Gymnasium environment and stable_baselines3 library.
 The goal of this project is to empower an intelligent agent to learn optimal investment strategies and increase net worth by dynamically managing the allocation of assets.

-All codes are thoroughly commented in Spanish.
 All the instructions provided in this README are explained in greater detail in the comments of the code.

 ## Table of contents
 - [Prerequisites](#Prerequisites)